Appearance

 Best practices

-• The DISABLED state indicates that the application is not currently accessible to users.
-This will display both your application icon as well as the Vim Connect Hub main icon as disabled (pending there is no other applications in loading or enabled status).
+state indicates that the application is not currently accessible to users.
+This will display both your application icon as well as the Vim Connect Hub main icon as disabled (pending there is no other applications in loading or enabled status). - The

-• The LOADING state is useful when the application needs to fetch and process information from the EHR before becoming fully active.
+state is useful when the application needs to fetch and process information from the EHR before becoming fully active.
 During this loading phase, you can show a visual indication to users that your application is processing data.
-Once the application's business logic has processed the relevant information, you can then set the activation status to enabled, indicating that the application is ready for use.
+Once the application's business logic has processed the relevant information, you can then set the activation status to enabled, indicating that the application is ready for use. - The

 Tooltip text